ariellem2/Disaster_Response_Maps/README.md

 ```
 To overcome this, we used documentation from "Get old tweets from Twitter" (source listed below) and colleted the tweets from 01/01/2016 till 04/14/2019.
 In the end, we sourced historical data from 79 Traffic and News accounts in North and South Carolina, and using the Twitter API and the Tweepy tool we collected 147799 historical tweets.

-Of those, 8,000 were from the time period of Hurricane Florence, and it was those we used to build our model to determine what tweets were and were not related to road closures.
+Of those, 8,000 were from the time period of Hurricane Florence and it was those we used to build our model to determine what tweets were and were not related to road closures.

 #### Cleaning and Exploratory Data Analysis

+Of the 8000 tweets between 9/10/18-9/30/18 (time period for Hurricane Florence), we eliminated the ones where the tweet was empty, or if it was a duplicate tweet.
+We also removed the irrelevant columns.

+Our data was then ready for NLP.
+We used Regular Expressions and Lemmatization to remove any unnecessary words or punctuations from the tweets.

+Our data was unsupervised, so we needed to create a target variable - whether a tweet has road closure information or not.
+We tried 2 approaches:
+1. Using key words to identify which tweets had information on road closures
+2. Hardcoding the road closure tweets

+The model performed better with the first approach, so we used that for the final model.
+We had 3 lists:
+word_list1 = ['road', 'street','rd', 'hwy', 'highway', 'ave', 'avenue','intersection']
+word_list2 = ['closed','closure', 'blocked', 'flooded']
+not_word_list = ['lane closed', 'lane closure','cleared', 're opened', 'reopen']

+For a tweet to be a road closure tweet, it needed to have at least 1 word from word_list1, at least 1 word from word_list2, and could not have a word from not_word_list.

 ### Model Development and Analysis

+In order to build a model, we had to first tokenize the words.
+We tried CountVectorizer and TFIDFVectorizer.
+We created a function for fitting and scoring a model, the function included a Pipeline (vectorizer, estimator) and GridSearch.
+This allowed us to easily test multiple models.

+Our biggest challenge was that our classes were extremely imbalanced, ~350 road closures vs 7500+ non-road closures.
+So we needed to use techniques to handle imbalanced classes.

+In terms of evaluating our models, we had to make sure we reduced the False Positives, i.e. model predicts a non-road closure when it is actually closed.
+Because we don't want the emergency responders to get stuck.

+So instead of using Accuracy score as the metric (default for GridSearch), we used ROC AUC score, so we could minimize the False Positives.

+We started out with Logistic Regression, and found the optimal  parameters using TFIDFVectorizer as that worked better than CountVectorizer.

+Our ROC AUC score wasn't great, so we tried Gradient Boosting.
+That boosted our score, and reduced False Positives.

+Finally, we used SMOTE technique to synthetically generate more samples for the minority class (road closures).
+This helped the model enormously.
+We were able to get a ROC AUC score of 0.96, and only 6 tweets out of 349 were wrongly predicted.

+We also tried KMeans and DBSCAN, but those models didn't work very well for us.

 ### Live Data Collection

 Our live data collection process requires the input of an address that a user wants live traffic information for.
 We then use Selenium, a web browser automation tool, to search for exact location coordinates that can be used by both the HERE.com and Twitter search tools as a search parameter.
 For Twitter, this location data was used to create a circular radius.
 For HERE.com, this data was used to create what map developers call a bounding box-

 **Twitter Data**
 The Twitter data is collected using a search function that finds tweets within a 25mi radius of the inputted address related to a list of 9 search terms.